Coolis1362/WSBSD/WSBSD/BSDDISTROS/FreeBSD/freebsd.md

 (The root Folder Is The '/' Directory Of The FreeBSD Distro)

-(Because Of Big the FreeBSD Filesystem, There Is Only 1 Folder In The root Folder Which is 'bin')
+(Because Of Big the FreeBSD Filesystem Is, There Is Only 1 Folder In The root Folder Which is 'bin')